Mastoda/terminal_config/README.md

 # terminal_config
-This is my terminal configuration to work with tmux, powerline, tty, fbterm And my vimrc also
+This is my terminal configuration to work with tmux, powerline, tty, fbterm.

+And my vimrc also

 ### STEPS: